Pelm-Technologies/react-pelm-connect/README.md

 --form 'user_id="USER_ID"'
 ```

-More information on the Link Token can be found in the docs [here](https://pelm.readme.io/reference/post_auth-connect-token).
+More information on the Connect Token can be found in the docs [here](https://pelm.readme.io/reference/post_auth-connect-token).